 These pint-sized, handmade bath bombs look like little desserts, with donut, cupcake and cake pop shapes that are sure to keep junior's attention.
 With hydrating elements for rough and dry toddler skin, they also give off delectably fragrant scents, such as Sweet Orange and Strawberry and French Vanilla, that will make your babe smell even sweeter than normal.

-4. Dan & Darci Soap and Bath Bombs Science Lab
+4. Dan & Darci Soap And Bath Bombs Science Lab

 If you’re looking for a unique way to keep your kids occupied, this is the kit for you.
 Designed for kids ages 6 to 12, this DIY science lab includes color, fragrances, wax, Epsom salt, molds and more that will allow them to create eight of their own soaps, plus 10 bath bombs (note that this set does contain glitter, so it may be best to save that for the soap).
 There's a 20-page instructional guide to walk them through the process, and they'll learn a bit of science along the way—in fact, it's STEM.org authenticated.
 And when the fun of making them is over, they'll be able to take a dip with their creations.
 How cool is that?

-5. Two Sisters Bubble Bath Bombs
+5. Two Sisters Superhero Bubble Bath Bombs